 Linktree is one of the most popular simple landing page makers specified to put multiple links that Instagram (and other social media) don’t have the ability to.
-But, there are some reasons you might not want to use it, and here are the best Linktree alternatives that are still worth to try.
+But, there are some reasons you might not want to use it, and here are the best Linktree alternatives that are still worth trying.

 For those who wonder, Linktree isn’t such a reliable platform to add multiple links to your Instagram bio.
 While some people might think otherwise, you may also look for some Linktree alternatives that might have advantages that Linktree doesn’t.